Lorin Maazel: Later years

 From 1984 to 1988, Maazel was the music consultant to the Pittsburgh Symphony Orchestra, and its music director from 1988 to 1996.

-In 1989, expecting – but failing – to become successor to Herbert von Karajan as chief conductor of the Berlin Philharmonic, Maazel suddenly and publicly severed all connections with the orchestra when it was announced that Claudio Abbado was to take over.
+In 1989, expecting to become successor to Herbert von Karajan as chief conductor of the Berlin Philharmonic, Maazel suddenly and publicly severed all connections with the orchestra when it was announced that Claudio Abbado was to take over.
 He claimed that his decision was because he was concerned for the orchestra's well-being.

 From 1993 until 2002, he was chief conductor of the Bavarian Radio Symphony Orchestra in Munich.

 In 2000, Maazel made a guest-conducting appearance with the New York Philharmonic in two weeks of subscription concerts after an absence of over twenty years, which met with positive reaction from the orchestra musicians.
 This engagement led to his appointment in January 2001 as the orchestra's next music director, starting in 2002, succeeding Kurt Masur.
 Maazel conducted the New York Philharmonic on their landmark visit to Pyongyang, North Korea on February 26, 2008.
 He led the orchestra in renditions of the North Korean and United States national anthems, Dvořák's New World Symphony, George Gershwin's An American in Paris, and closed with the traditional Korean folk song "Arirang".
 Maazel stepped down from the New York Philharmonic after the 2008/09 season.

 In 2004, Maazel became the music director of the Arturo Toscanini Philharmonic.
 From September 2006 till March 2011, he was the musical director of the Orquestra de la Comunitat Valenciana, the house orchestra of the opera house Palau de les Arts, Valencia, Spain.
 His last concert there as Music Director took place on his 81st birthday on March 6, 2011, conducting his only opera 1984.
 In March 2010, Maazel was named chief conductor of the Munich Philharmonic, effective with the 2012/13 season.
 Early in 2014, Maazel cancelled concert engagements as a result of ill health.
 Subsequently, in June 2014, he announced his resignation as music director of the Munich Philharmonic, effective immediately.

 Maazel conducted the music for three operatic films, Don Giovanni (1979), Carmen (1984) and Otello (1986).
-His own compositions included a poorly reviewed opera, 1984, based on the George Orwell novel Nineteen Eighty-Four.
+His own compositions included a poorly reviewed opera, 1984, based on the George Orwell novel Nineteen Eighty-Four and a humorous work for orchestra, flute and narrator which he composed for James Galway: Irish Vapors and Capers.

 He was depicted conducting Vienna's New Year concert on an Austrian postage stamp issued in 2005.
 Maazel and his wife, Dietlinde Turban together operated a summer music festival called Castleton Festival at their Castleton, Virginia 600 acre estate, Castleton Farms.
 Maazel arranged Wagner's Ring Cycle into a 70-minute suite, The 'Ring' Without Words, which he recorded in 1987 with the Berlin Philharmonic.